fragglet/squashware/README.md

 for embedded devices with restricted RAM and storage requirements.
 The goal is to open the door to more "It Runs Doom!" projects.

+[DOOF (Doom On One Floppy)](doof/) is a subproject that uses it to build a version of shareware Doom that fits on one floppy disk.

 What you will notice:
 * Console Doom levels
 * Restricted texture set